o-ran-sc/it-dep/docs/installation-guides.rst

    :width: 600

-Within the RIC cluster, Kubernetes resources are deployed using three name spaces: ricinfra, ricplt, and ricxapp.
+Within the RIC cluster, Kubernetes resources are deployed using three name spaces: ricinfra, ricplt, and ricxappi by default.
 Similarly, within the AUX cluster, Kubernetes resources are deployed using two name spaces: ricinfra, and ricaux.

 For each cluster, there is a Kong ingress controller that proxies incoming API calls into the cluster.